VerticalLongboard/xplane-vhf-helper/DEVELOPER.md

 * Linting and colors while coding
 * Testing as you're used to
 * Pressing "Build" runs all tests, copies the script to X-Plane and triggers a running X-Plane instance to reload all scripts
-* Building a release package is only one button away
+* Building a release package is only one button away (ZIP + Installer)

 ### Setup
 Required: